amapeters/synapseDocs/articles/wikis.md

 Wiki pages contain highly customized content including, but not limited to images, tables, code blocks, LaTeX formatted equations, and scholarly references.
 Synapse-specific widgets also allow users to embed dynamic content based on other resources stored in Synapse

 ###Creating Wiki Content
-It is possible to have a Wiki page for every project, folder and file.
+Wiki pages can be created for every project, folder and file.
 For folders and files, the Wiki pages are not visible until there is content.

 {% tabs %} {% tab Command %}